manzitresor/express-crud/README.md

 - Which browser works best for this project?

-  - Any modern browser i.e. Firefox, Google Chrome,Microsoft Edge, Apple Safari, Opera, Brave, Vivaldi, DuckDuckGo, Chromium, Epic
+  - Any modern browser i.e.  Google Chrome,Firefox,Microsoft Edge, Apple Safari, Opera

 <p align="right">(<a href="#readme-top">back to top</a>)</p>